moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

    - Nagivate to **Build -> Pipeline schedules -> New schedule**
    - Give your pipeline a description
    - Set when you want it to run.
 In the example below, the pipeline is scheduled to run every day at noon.
    - Target branch: `main` will work for this example.
+(You could also set it to the branch are you are currently working in.)
    - Variables: We only need to setup one variable, `SCORING_NOTEBOOK` with the location of the notebook we want to schedule `notebooks/scoring_example.ipynb`
    - Tick "Activated" and save the changes.
    - <img src="Pipeline_schedule.png" width="700">
 1. The next time the schedule pipeline runs, it will output the results to the Project Wiki
-   - Nagivate to **Plan -> Wiki** and you will see a list by timestamp of all the times the scheduled pipeline has run, with links to the job logs and model metrics.
+   - Navigate to **Plan -> Wiki** and you will see a list by timestamp of all the times the scheduled pipeline has run, with links to the job logs and model metrics.
    - <img src="wiki.png" width="700">

 ## Slack Notifications (optional)
 - In Slack, add the GitLab for Slack app
 - Follow the instructions in the [Gitlab For Slack app documentation](https://docs.gitlab.com/ee/user/project/integrations/gitlab_slack_application.html)
-- We’ve setup our slack notifications so that notifications are sent to the #data-science-pipelines channel only when a pipeline fails.
+- We’ve setup our slack notifications so that notifications are sent to our #data-science-pipelines channel only when a pipeline fails.
 If a pipeline succeeds, a notification is not sent.
 - <img src="slack_notifications.png" width="700">

 **And that's it!
 Feel free to modify these pipelines and notebooks to fit your data science modeling needs.
 And be sure to check out all the other great data science resources on our [Data Science Handbook Page](/handbook/business-technology/data-team/organization/data-science/).
+If you you are experiencing any difficulty or if you have any suggestions to improve these pipelines, feel free to [open an issue with us](https://gitlab.com/gitlab-data/data-science-ci-example/-/issues/new).
 Happy pipelining!**